quicbit-js/qb-json-tok/readme.md

             valIndex:    index start of a stand-alone value or the value in a key/value pair
             valLength:   length of value in UTF-8 bytes - a stand alone value or value in a key/value pair )

+    options:
+        end:    If set, then this value will be passed to callback as the 'token' when parsing completes.

 ## Example